Thoxy67/usbooty/docs/developing.md

   warning fails the gate; this is the single source of truth for "is clippy happy?".
 * `cargo test --workspace --locked`.
-Catches regressions in the unit and integration test suite (107 tests at last count).
+Catches regressions in the unit and integration test suite.
 * A scan of `data/translations/usbooty_fr.ts` for `type="unfinished"`
-  entries and a `lrelease6` smoke compile, so unfinished translations don't slip through.
+  entries, a re-run of `lupdate6` into a scratch copy to catch a *stale* catalog (a qsTr string added in QML but never run through `update-translations.sh`), and a `lrelease6` smoke compile.
 * A `grep` for the em-dash character (U+2014) under `docs/`.
 The project rule is that docs contain none.